-Every 6 months (or planned maintenance) Carry out visual inspection of rubber blocks checking for signs of fatigue.
+- 1. Every 6 months (or planned maintenance) - (a) Check that rubber seal on the Telescopic shaft is in good condition and is not leaking grease. - (b) Carry out visual inspection of rubber blocks checking for signs of fatigue.

 Providing that good alignment is maintained then the rubber blocks will last for an indefinite period of time.
+Lubrication of the spline will only be necessary if the seal has become damaged.

-On no account should attempts be made to replace individual layrub blocks.
+On no account should attempts be make to replace individual Layrub blocks.
 If the blocks fail then they must be replaced as a complete set of block and sleeve assemblies.